The 7 Hidden Reasons Your Affiliate Traffic Isn’t Converting

 Few things are more frustrating in affiliate marketing than seeing people click your links while your commissions stay at zero.

-Then you check your affiliate dashboard and nothing has changed.
+Then you check your affiliate dashboard.
+Nothing.
+No sales.

-This is the point where many affiliate marketers start thinking they need more traffic.
-They assume that if a few hundred clicks did not produce sales, then maybe a few thousand will.
+This is often the point where affiliate marketers assume they need more traffic.
+The thinking seems logical.
+If a few hundred clicks didn’t produce results, maybe a few thousand will.

 Why Am I Getting Clicks but No Sales?